-Signal noise usually creates an error from around one to ten meters.
+Signal noise usually creates an error from around one to ten metres.

 Mountains, buildings and other things that might obstruct the path between the receiver and the satellite can cause three times as much error as signal noise.

-If you’ve ever used a GPS receiver in a narrow, high-sided canyon, or in a densly wooded forest, it’s very likely you’ll have observed significant inaccuracies in the reported coordinates.
+If you’ve ever used a GPS receiver in a narrow, high-sided canyon, or in a densely wooded forest, it’s very likely you’ll have observed significant inaccuracies in the reported coordinates.